omery33111/jamit/README.md

 ## Description
-"Jamoveo" - The place for rehearsals.
+"Jamoveo" - The place for band rehearsals.

 Jamoveo is a platform for our band to rehearse remotely.